Chorus Limited: Copper

+Chorus is the owner of New Zealand’s copper network.
+The network can deliver broadband and phone services to customers.
+As of December 2024, Chorus reports around 122,000 copper lines remain active.

-Contrary to the usual practice overseas, most connections are at full speed, instead plans differ in the amount of data included.
+Contrary to the standard overseas practice of providing full-speed Fibre, Chorus plans differ in the amount of data and speed allocated.
 As DSL is sensitive to distance, the closer the customer is to the equipment, the faster the connections.
-Chorus has implemented a fibre-to-the-node (also known as "cabinetisation") project to bring the equipment closer to the user, so 91% of the lines are able to access an ADSL2+ connection of 10Mbit/s or more.
+Chorus has implemented a fibre-to-the-node (also known as "cabinetisation") project to bring the equipment closer to the user, so 91% of the lines are able to access an ADSL2+ connection of 10 Mbit/s or more.

 The copper loop is unbundled, so operators like Vodafone and Vocus can install their own equipment at telephone exchanges and just rent the copper line from Chorus.
 As of December 2013, 130,000 (7%) lines are unbundled.